Greenetwork/Hugo_site/content/services/GSAs.md

 weight: 4
 ---

-Get on track to sustainably with demand management that fits your needs.
+Get on track to sustainability with demand management that fits your needs.
 <!-- ![Alt text](/images/pics/sticker_emergency.png) -->
 ## State Wide
 Feel confident that your groundwater and everyone else's is accounted for.
 Basin Logix is a state level solution.
 From border to border everyone works on the same platform which leverages the same distributed ledger.